-• confirmation-window-size.
-The size of the window used for sending confirmations from the server connected to, default is -1 which is no window.
+- confirmation-window-size.
+The size (in bytes) of the window used for sending confirmations from the server connected to.
+So once the server has received confirmation-window-size bytes it notifies its client, default is -1 which is no window. - call-failover-timeout.

-- call-failover-timeout.
 Similar to call-timeout but used when a call is made during a failover attempt - notification-interval.
 How often the cluster connection should broadcast itself when attaching to the cluster - notification-attempts.
 How many times the cluster connection should broadcast itself when connecting to the cluster - discovery-group-ref.
 This parameter determines which discovery group is used to obtain the list of other servers in the cluster that this cluster connection will make connections to.